BIDS/repro-case-studies/case-studies/dushizima.md

 ## How or where did you learn about reproducibility?

-Flow charts and code documentation improved grades during college, and their absence meant punishment.
+Flow charts and code documentation improved grades during college, and their absence meant dire punishment: reproducibility was a time-consuming protocol to get good grades and spend extra ribbon cartridge with my dot matrix printer.
 The tech-industry introduced me to version control, and [TortoiseSVN](https://tortoisesvn.net/docs/nightly/TortoiseSVN_en/tsvn-preface-development.html) and I started working together with several colleagues.
-Other tools came along the way, such as [git](https://git-scm.com/), [Atlassian](https://www.atlassian.com/software) tools, but after entering BIDS, reproduciblity learning turned into an more fun activity.
+Other tools came along the way, such as [git](https://git-scm.com/), [Atlassian](https://www.atlassian.com/software) tools to enhance usability of the codes.
+After entering BIDS, reproduciblity turned into a fun activity, a conversation starter and a never-ending code improvement process.
 Lots of concepts came together more systematically, particularly after attending Software Carpentry classes and becoming a instructor myself.

 ## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?

-The major pitfalls to doing reproducible research in image analysis are (a) the use of very simple examples to illustrate applicability of the algorithms, (b) dependency of packages that are not freely available, and (c) absence of documentation that enables understanding how/why the data transformations occur.
+The major pitfalls of doing reproducible research in image analysis have been (a) the lack of domain-specific image examples that illustrate applicability of the algorithms, (b) dependency of packages that are not freely available, and (c) absence of documentation that enables understanding how/why the data transformations occur.

 ## What do you view as the major incentives for doing reproducible research?

-The major incentives for doing reproducible research are the ability to replicate the experiments later, to fix and/or reuse code for different applications, to easily work in larger teams, and the potential for a broader impact, even with the help of collaborators you never heard of.
+The major incentives for doing reproducible research are the ability to replicate the experiments later, to fix and/or reuse code for different applications, to easily work in larger teams, and the potential for a broader impact, even with the help of collaborators you have never heard of.

 ## Are there any best practices that you'd recommend for researchers in your field?

-While there are no general rules, some tools can only help one to reproduce work: (a) use version control, (b) practice [software quality assurance](https://en.wikipedia.org/wiki/Software_quality_assurance), (c) keep data samples.
+While there are no general rules, some tools can only help one to reproduce work: (a) use version control, (b) practice [software quality assurance](https://en.wikipedia.org/wiki/Software_quality_assurance), (c) organize data samples separately from the code, but linked to it somehow.

 ## Would you recommend any specific resources for learning more about reproducibility?